josenavas/QiiTa-pet/README.md

 > ipcluster start -n 4

-Start the celery workers from the base folder:
+Start the celery workers from the qiita_pet folder:

 > celery -A app worker --concurrency 4